miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

   console.log(cuteness); // true
 {% endhighlight %}

-Well, they are so cute and I believe cuteness has nothing to do with age.
+Truly, they are so cute and I believe cuteness has nothing to do with age.
 メリー メディオーアティ is a year older than me.
 Oh, I forget, I am not romantically attached to her, I am in love with her!
 I am willing to spend my time, money, and energy on her.
 Unfortunately, she is married.
 Truth be told,